 \section{Introduction}

-The interaction of strong ultrafast laser pulses with solids can give rise to many intriguing phenomena, which have been extensively studied using multiple ultrafast techniques.
+The interaction of strong, ultrafast laser pulses with solids can give rise to many intriguing phenomena that have been extensively studied using multiple ultrafast techniques.
 Examples include high-harmonic generation (HHG) \cite{Ghimire2011, Ghimire2019}, the realization of the Haldane model in a laser-dressed crystal \cite{Mitra2024}, and transient optical response modulation, also known as the dynamical Franz-Keldysh effect \cite{Jauho1996, Nordstrom1998, lucchini2016, Reislohner2023}.
 These effects are fundamental to understanding electron dynamics in the strong field regime.
-Several theoretical models have been developed to study these phenomena, such as the Houston basis formalism \cite{Vampa2014, Wu2015}, Wannier functions \cite{PhysRevX.7.021017, PhysRevB.100.195201}, and the Semiconductor Bloch equation \cite{Schubert2014, Hohenleutner2015, Huttner2017} to model HHG in solids.
+Several theoretical models have been developed to study these phenomena, such as the Houston basis formalism \cite{Vampa2014, Wu2015} and Wannier functions \cite{PhysRevX.7.021017, PhysRevB.100.195201}, and the Semiconductor Bloch equation \cite{Schubert2014, Hohenleutner2015, Huttner2017} to model HHG in solids.
 To understand the dynamical Franz-Keldysh effect, more sophisticated time-dependent density functional theory (TDDFT) techniques have been used \cite{lucchini2016, Otobe2016}.
-Despite differences in approach, these models inherently include non-perturbative strong-field effects on the material to gain insight into ultrafast electron dynamics as measured by different experimental observables.
+Despite differences in approach, these models inherently incorporate non-perturbative strong-field effects in the material to gain insight into ultrafast electron dynamics, as measured by various experimental observables.